LAmby2244/reframe-mission-1/README-DEV.md

 ## Outstanding Work

 ### Immediate
-- [ ] All 4 participants reconnect WHOOP once (cron now running, whoop-auth.js fixed)
+- [ ] All 4 participants reconnect WHOOP once (cron running)
 - [ ] Add Jackson to `study_participants` table
-- [x] Jackson localStorage entries recovered and inserted manually — both sessions in Supabase
 - [ ] Set Twilio env vars to activate WhatsApp nudges
 - [ ] Simon enters first Rewrite It declaration + balcony entry to test end-to-end
+- [ ] **Audit what `systemExtra` wearable.html passes to Lumen** — critical to ensure Lumen is not opening blind (no signal state = generic responses)
+- [ ] Test new Lumen prompt with real session — does it feel like Simon or like a checklist?

 ### Body Signal
 - [ ] HRV volatility (CV) — WHOOP AI validation session needed